Wolves (2014 film): Plot

-John later tells Cayden of his origins, about his werewolf mother, Lucinda, who was John's niece.
-Connor had seen her and had fallen in love with her.
-Connor knew the tension between the packs so he had raped her.
+John later tells Cayden about his birth mother, Lucinda, who was John's niece.
+Connor had seen her and fallen in love with her, but he knew of the tension between the packs, so he raped her.
 Only John and his wife knew about Lucinda's resulting pregnancy, and Lucinda killed herself shortly after Cayden's birth.
 The peace comes with the condition that Connor can mate with Angel as he desires a son, not knowing about Cayden.

 Cayden has started a relationship with Angel and wants to cancel the town's arrangement, but the town werewolves fear what the more bestial mountain werewolves would do in retaliation.
-Cayden goes to the mountains to confront Connor and reveals who he is, but Connor is skeptical and unleashes his wolves on Cayden.
+Cayden goes to the mountains to confront them and reveals his parentage, but Connor is skeptical and unleashes his pack on Cayden.
 While Cayden is stronger than the individual bitten wolves, he will not use lethal force and is overwhelmed by the pack.
 He manages to jump off a nearby cliff to escape.

 Cayden and John form a plan to deal with the mountain pack.
 Before they can act, Connor kidnaps Angel and readies to mate with her.
 Cayden kills two of the pack and lures the others into a trap where he and John use explosives to kill them all.
-When Cayden then beats Connor in a single battle, Connor reveals that he and Lucinda were in love; but he created the rape story because Lucinda's father was going to kill her for the relationship.
+Cayden defeats Connor in single combat, but Connor reveals that he and Lucinda were actually in love; he made up the rape story to protect her because her father was going to kill her for the relationship.

-Wild Joe suddenly appears, telling Connor and Cayden that he planned the events all along, killing Cayden's adoptive parents and convincing him to go to Lupine Ridge so that he could kill Connor in revenge for his own past issues with Connor.
-Wild Joe kills Connor but is killed by Cayden.
+Wild Joe suddenly arrives and reveals that he planned the events all along, killing Cayden's adoptive parents and convincing him to go to Lupine Ridge so that he could kill Connor in revenge for Joe's own past issues with Connor.
+Joe kills Connor but is killed by Cayden.

 Cayden decides to leave with Angel to see the world, but he promises John they will be back.
 John gives him a scroll showing the bloodlines of the purebred werewolves to help him find others during their journey.